 During the summer of 2014, Turco was awarded one of his highest honors as he was named both Pope High School's most positive coach as well as the most positive coach of a female sport in Cobb County.
 This award was the inaugural "Positive Coach" award given out at Pope and in Cobb County and was give out by Positive Athlete organization. (http://georgia.positiveathlete.org)

 In 2014 the Hounds were able to secure the elusive State Championship they had been chasing by winning the AAAAAA State Championship on November 1st 2014 which is the "1st" fastpitch softball state championship in Pope history.
 The Hounds won this championship in dominating fashion as they posted an 8-0 playoff record outscoring their opponents 35-6 over the 8 game span with the championship game coming on the strength of a 4-0 no hitter.
 In 2014, the Hounds posted their 2nd consecutive 30 win season amassing a school record 32 wins.
-Turco was awarded multiple honors for his efforts in 2014 including Cobb County Coach of the Year, Georgia Dugout Club AAAAAA coach of the year, and the Georgia Athletic Coach's Association AAAAAA Coach of the Year award.
-Turco was also selected as the head coach of the North team in the Georgia Athletic Coaches Association's North vs. South game played in June 2015 at Shorter University.
+The state championship netted a #14 national ranking in the Maxpreps national poll for fall of 2014.

 In 2015, the Greyhounds continued their legacy of success by qualifying for the 2015 GHSA AAAAAA state playoffs.
 The softball Hounds became the "1st" Pope team to qualify for the AAAAAAA playoffs each year that Pope played in the largest classification in Georgia.
 As the #4 seed from the region, Pope traveled to Archer High and ultimately fell in 2 games to the eventual #4 ranked Archer Tigers.

-Turco has also coached multiple All region and All county players in his 10 years at the helm of the program as well as 13 All State players, with 6 of these players being named 1st team All State.
-(Hannah Rogers - 2016, Kelly Barnhill - 2012, 2013 and 2014, Laura Beall 2012, Jenna Reilly 2012).
+Turco has also coached multiple All region and All county players in his 11 years at the helm of the program as well as 17 All State players, with 9 of these players being named 1st team All State.
+(Zoe Laneaux - 2017, Hallie Adams - 2017, Hannah Rogers - 2016/17, Kelly Barnhill - 2012, 2013 and 2014, Laura Beall 2012, Jenna Reilly 2012).
 Kelly Barnhill is also the only Pope player in school history to be awarded the GACA Pitcher of the Year award winning the award in consecutive years in 2013 and 2014.
-Coach Turco has also had the pleasure of seeing 14 of his players go on to play collegiately and 1 player, Kelly Barnhill, being selected to represent America as a player for the National Team (Team USA) in the summer of 2016.
+Coach Turco has also had the pleasure of seeing 18 of his players go on to play collegiately and 1 player, Kelly Barnhill, being selected to represent America as a player for the National Team (Team USA) in the summer of 2016.

 In his 10 seasons, Turco has amassed 211 wins setting a school records for wins in 2014 with 32.
 Turco has reached the 30 win mark twice in 2013 and 2014.

 Coach Turco returned to Pope in 2003 to teach social studies as well as coach.
-For the past 14 years, Coach Turco has been an assistant with the baseball program at Pope where he has helped lead the baseball program to 10 state tournament appearances and five region championships in 2009, 2011, 2013,2016, & 2017.
-Coach Turco has also assisted the baseball program to four state championship appearances in 2009, 2013, 2016 and 2017 with the 2009, 2013, and 2017 teams bringing home state titles.
-All 4 Pope Baseball teams making appearances in the state championship concluded their respective seasons with national ranking in Baseball America.
-The 2009 season was Pope's 1st nationally ranked season finishing #10 in the nation, the 2013 season saw Pope finish with a #21 ranking, the 2016 team finished ranked 28th in the nation and the 2017 team finished the season ranked 9th in the country.
+For the past 15 years, Coach Turco has been an assistant with the baseball program at Pope where he has helped lead the baseball program to 11 state tournament appearances and six region championships in 2009, 2011, 2013, 2016 - 2018.
+Coach Turco has also assisted the baseball program to five state championship appearances in 2009, 2013, 2016, 2017 and 2018 with the 2009, 2013, 2017, 2018 teams bringing home state titles.
+All 5 Pope Baseball teams making appearances in the state championship concluded their respective seasons with national ranking in Baseball America.
+2009 #10 in the nation, 2013 #21 ranking, 2016 #28th, 2017 #5, 2018 #13.
 Turco has also had the pleasure of coaching 11 Pope players who have been selected in the MLB amateur player draft including Joshua Lowe of the 2016 Hounds who was selected 13th overall in the 1st round of the draft.

-Turco resides in Woodstock where he lives with his wife Niki.
-Niki and Chris have 2 children, Wyatt and Maggie
+Turco resides in Woodstock where he lives with his wife Niki and 2 children, Wyatt and Maggie.

-The 2017 season will mark the 9th in which Coach Savransky's has assisted the Pope fastpitch program.
-In his past eight seasons with Pope fastpitch, Coach Savransky has helped lead the program into the state tournament each year (2006, 2010 - 2016) the only eight state tournament appearances for the program.
-For his efforts and sacrifices with the 2010 and 2014 seasons, Coach Savrnasky was named as the Georgia Dugout Club Assistant coach of the year.
+The 2018 season will mark the 10th in which Coach Savransky's has assisted the Pope fastpitch program.
+In his past nine seasons with Pope fastpitch, Coach Savransky has helped lead the program into the state tournament each year (2006, 2010, 2011, 2012, 2013, 2014, 2015, 2016, 2017) the only nine state tournament appearances for the program.
+For his efforts and sacrifices with the 2010 and 2014 seasons, Coach Savransky was named as the Georgia Dugout Club Assistant coach of the year.